-The Suburban Rail Loop is a proposed 90km-long orbital railway network, which will connect all lines across the suburban areas in Melbourne to all priority growth precincts in the region.
+The Suburban Rail Loop is a 90km-long orbital railway network being developed to connect the lines across the suburban areas in Melbourne to all priority growth precincts in the region.

-The project is being developed by the Suburban Rail Loop Authority (SLRA), an authority established under the Department of Transport in September 2019.
+Suburban Rail Loop Authority (SLRA), an authority established under the Department of Transport in September 2019, is developing the project.
 SLRA is responsible for the planning and development of the project.

 The Government of Victoria opened the registration of interest (ROI) process for the project in June 2019.